-Designed to prepare students for ENG 110 and general academic writing, ENG 020 emphasizes critical reading techniques, writing for a college environment, and basic research skills.
-Through frequent writing assignments and feedback sessions, students develop fundamental skills in paragraph writing and in gathering sources for various disciplines.
-Grammar and punctuation proficiency are also emphasized in sentence drills, online assignments, assessment surveys, and essay rubrics.

-As a college-preparatory course, ENG 020 does not count toward graduation, does not earn college credit, and does not count in GPA calculations.
+Designed to prepare students for ENG 110, ENG 020 emphasizes fundamental composition skills, in addition to reviewing grammar and punctuation.
+Through frequent writing assignments, sentence drills, readings, and class discussion, students develop basic skills in paragraph and essay writing.
+As a college preparatory course, ENG 020 does not count toward graduation, does not earn college credit, and does not count in GPA calculations.